 Types of Specialty Chiropractor Treatments:

 - Which chiropractic techniques does the chiropractor use and why?
-Most chiropractors are experienced in a range of techniques, e.g. 4 or 5 techniques, and will pick the one or ones best suited to the patient and his or her condition.
+Most chiropractors are experienced in a range of techniques and will pick the ones best suited to the patient and their condition.

-- Does the chiropractor use his or her hands or an instrument for the chiropractic manipulation?
+- Does the chiropractor use his or her hands, an instrument for the spinal manipulation, or both?

 - Does the chiropractor employ a deeper, joint-popping adjustment or a low-force adjustment?

-- Is the chiropractor experienced in treating problems similar to the patient's?
+- Is the chiropractor experienced in treating problems similar to the patient's diagnosis?

-- How much training and experience does the chiropractor have in the specific technique he or she is recommending?
+- How much training and experience does the chiropractor have in the specific technique they are recommending?

 After asking these questions, the individual may find that further research about specific chiropractic techniques is necessary.

-There are a few chiropractic techniques that most chiropractors agree are questionable.
+There are a few chiropractic practices that most chiropractors agree are questionable.
 Examples of questionable techniques include:

-- The chiropractor claims to be the only one with a "special new technique" that no other chiropractor can use.
+- The chiropractor claims to be the only one with a new technique that no other chiropractor utilizes.

-- The chiropractor claims to be able to "cure" various conditions, such as asthma, heartburn, infections, diabetes, or some other chronic condition.
+- The chiropractor claims to be able to cure various medical conditions, such as asthma, heartburn, infections or some other chronic systemic condition.

 - The chiropractor recommends the same type of treatment for virtually every patient, regardless of the patient's condition.

 If a patient experiences any of the above, it is reasonable to consider changing to another chiropractor or seeking a second opinion.